-A program that implements the NIST 800-63-3b Banned Password Check using a bloom filter built from the Have I been pwned 2.0 SHA1 password hash list.
-The Have I Been Pwned 2.0 SHA1 password hash list contains more than 500 million hashes and is 30GB uncompressed (as of June 2018).
-The bloom filter of these SHA1 password hashes is only 860MB and will fit entirely into memory on a virtual machine or Docker container with 2GB of RAM.Partial SHA1 Hashes
+A program that implements the NIST 800-63-3b Banned Password Check using a bloom filter built from the Have I been pwned SHA1 password hash list.
+The Have I Been Pwned 3.0 list contains more than 517 million hashes and is 22GB uncompressed (as of Aug 2018).
+A bloom filter of this list is only 887MB and will fit entirely into memory on a virtual machine or Docker container with just 2GB of RAM.Why a Bloom Filter?

 Send the first 16 characters of the hex encoded SHA1 hash to the Blooming Password program.
 Some examples using curl: